ladybug-podcast/ladybugpodcast/content/blog/episode/css-part-2.md

 **37:50** - Wins

-1. Bhavani Ravi - Made my first code contribution to a big open source python project, one and only pandas.
+1. <a href="https://twitter.com/geeky_bhavani" target="_blank">Bhavani Ravi</a> - Made my first code contribution to a big open source python project, one and only pandas.
 It was a 6 month effort.
 The code review process was hectic, I felt down here and there but kept at it and 6 months later, got my first approval.
 It&#39;s all worth it
 2. Emma - My wedding!
 I said my vows in German!
 3. Lindsey - Opened up a few new tiers of my patreon - 1 for getting blog posts a day early if you pay and one for 1:1 accessibility sessions once a quarter!
 Pretty excited about these!
 4. Kelly - We rebranded The Taproom